 I suddenly wanted to tell this to someone, just like the day I almost drowned in my pool, or just like the day I signed the biggest contract with a sponsor.
 But, I don’t really have someone who I feel comfortable to text or call late at night.
 There was only one person that I know always loved to hear from me.
 No matter how late, no matter how busy he was, and what country he was in.
 That person was my late husband.
 At that moment, I felt lonely.

 Being alone is not the cause of loneliness.
 I remember being younger and feeling lonely in the most crowded places especially.
 I have felt total loneliness when in some not-so-good relationships, too.
 So feeling lonely has nothing to do with whether I’m with someone, or if I have a lot of friends.
 Feeling lonely is lacking connection.
+I really do see why a lot of men hire escorts simply for a dinner date or for the company.
+I’m sure they read an escort review first though.
 Most people think of their connection with loved ones.
 Like me now, with the lacking of connection with my late husband.